 I found one green, brown, tan and white scarf that subtlely depicted a mountain range beyond the original pink and white mountains.
 In the same fashion I was able to fashion a sky out of one very stylized scarf of blue, turquoise, navy, light green and white.
 For good measure I added a sunset (or sunrise?) out of two warm golden scarves.

 At this point, I stopped to give my design some thought.
 I used a paper template of the tree to check my perspective and quickly realized I had a perspective problem.
 If the tree was on a low plain, no way could one see the mountains beyond the first range.
 The tree platform needed to be raised.
 Already I had located a large scarf that gave the artistic impression of a flat plain on which to position my tree.
 And the rose color mimicked the pink mountains.
 Still more needed to be added to give the tree the illusion of being high up on a mountain plain.

 Again, the scarves came through.
 I found a long scarf that resembled an old wooden fence (at least in my imagination).
 By having the fence surround the plain and fashioning the tops of some evergreens behind it, I created the illusion of height.
 I even found a fence-like tie that created the impression of a fence disappearing down the slope.
 Down below I made a grassy field and curved a distant river through it (another of Jan’s suggestions.)

 Story of the Tree

-After adding a few many items I was ready to apply the tree.
+After adding a few more items I was ready to apply the tree.
 I had made two large copies of the original tree picture and carefully cut one out, omitting most of the tiny background of branches.
 Fortunately I was able to find a polyester blend that looked exactly like the black bark of a tree at a local fabic and notions store (Joann’s).
-After applying adhesive to a large piece of this fabric, I spent a great deal of time cutting it out, then carefully applied it to the patchwork and ironed it on.
+After applying adhesive to a large piece of this fabric, I spent a great deal of time cutting it out, then carefully applied it to the patchwork and ironed it firmly on.